 School is traditionally one of the most stressful areas for kids with behavioral issues.
 At The Barry Robinson Center, we have a fully accredited K-12 school.
 Half our teachers are licensed in special education, while other teachers are licensed in specific content areas.
-Our goal is to give residents a new outlook on the classroom while they continue their education.
+Our goal is to give residents a new outlook on the classroom while they work toward their individual treatment goals.

 Small Classes, Big Results